Donate a Cultural Gift

 - Western Australian original music scores and performance recordings, forming the West Australian New Music Archive.

 - 30 original artworks created by Western Australian artist Robert Juniper for the children’s book Mason Judy, written by Trevor Todd.
-These artworks have been digitised and packaged in a mobile application, together with a teaching program, and available for download to tablet format.
+These artworks have been digitised and packaged into an interactive teaching program.

 - The development of an online archive ‘Storylines’ which brings together the rich collection of photographs, oral histories, historical documents, sounds and movies to reflect the many languages, stories and perspectives of Aboriginal Western Australia.